MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 ## Delegated administrators (Partner users)

 Partner organizations can set up a (Granular Delegated Administration Privileges (GDAP))[/partner-center/gdap-introduction] relationship including at least one of the Microsoft Entra roles that grant access to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] to access their customers' administration centers.
-Learn how to set up a GDAP relationship (here)[/partner-center/gdap-obtain-admin-permissions-to-manage-customer].
-After the relationship has been set up users in the partner tenant can access the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] for the customer's tenant if they are in a security group that has been assigned to at least one of the required roles in the active GDAP relationship with these steps:
+[Learn how to set up a GDAP relationship](/partner-center/gdap-obtain-admin-permissions-to-manage-customer).

+After the relationship is set up, users in the partner tenant can access the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] for the customer's tenant if they're in a security group that's assigned to at least one of the required roles in the active GDAP relationship with these steps:

 1. Log into the [Partner Dashboard](https://partnercenter.microsoft.com/dashboard).
 2. Select the **Customers** link in the navigation pane.